Zion National Park Weekend Itinerary (Two Days)

 Our trip to Zion was in November - considered to be the off-season for this extremely popular Utah park.
 The weather was on the milder side - in the 50s & 60s during the day and in the upper 30s-40s in the evenings.

-November is a great time to visit to avoid the typical crowds.
-We were able to park at the visitor center and hop on a shuttle to our selected trail head with very little wait.
+November is a great time to visit for fewer crowds.
+We were able to park at the Visitors Center and hop on a shuttle to our selected trail head with very little wait.
 During peak season, expect to have to park in nearby Springdale and utilize shuttle systems for getting to/from the park due to the crowds.

 I absolutely loved seeing this park in all it’s fall glory - the contrast of the trees changing colors agains the red rock formations was stunning.